Cartoon Network: Original series

 Much of Cartoon Network's original programming originates from the network's in-house studio, Cartoon Network Studios.
 Beginning as a division of Hanna-Barbera, this studio would produce some of the network's earliest original series, including Dexter's Laboratory, Cow and Chicken, I Am Weasel, Johnny Bravo, and The Powerpuff Girls.
-Cartoon Cartoons was once the branding for Cartoon Network's original animated television series, but it was seldom used by the network by 2003.
+Cartoon Cartoons was once the branding for Cartoon Network's original animated television series, but it was retired by the network in 2004 after the CN City rebrand on June 14.
 The name was eventually discontinued in 2008.
 Additionally, several of the Cartoon Network's original series have been produced by studios other than the network's own in-house studio.
 Notable examples are Ed, Edd n Eddy, Courage the Cowardly Dog, and Codename: Kids Next Door.
 The name was resurrected by the network in 2021 for a new animated shorts program.

 Programming blocks

-From 1999 to 2003, Cartoon Cartoon Fridays served as the channel's flagship block, featuring premieres of Cartoon Network original series that fell under the Cartoon Cartoons branding; from 2003 to 2007, the block was renamed "Fridays" after Cartoon Network began to phase out the Cartoon Cartoons branding.
+From 1999 to 2003, Cartoon Cartoon Fridays served as the channel's flagship block, featuring premieres of Cartoon Network original series that fell under the Cartoon Cartoons branding.
+From 2003 to 2007, the block was revamped as the live-action "Fridays".
 The Toonami block, which originally ran from 1997 to 2008, primarily carried action-oriented series aimed towards an older youth and teen audience, including imported anime series; it was later re-launched under the auspices of Adult Swim in 2012.
 2009 saw the introduction of CN Real, a block that featured live-action reality television series aimed towards a youth audience.
 In 2011, the channel introduced DC Nation, a block that would be focused on series adapted from DC Comics properties.

 In September 2021, Cartoon Network introduced two new blocks oriented towards preschool and family viewing respectively, including the preschool block Cartoonito, and the new Sunday-evening block ACME Night–which primarily carries family films and library content, as well as other original series, specials, and television films from Warner Bros.
 Animation, as well as some programming from Adult Swim.
 They were introduced as part of an effort by new head Tom Ascheim to broaden Cartoon Network's demographic reach.
 ACME Night moved to Adult Swim on September 3, 2023, due to Adult Swim moving its daily sign-on time to 5 p.m.
 ET/PT.